The PAU Survey: An improved photo-$z$ sample in the COSMOS field: Results

 The previous section focused on the width of the $\Delta_z$ distribution to assess the average precision of the photo-$z$ point estimates in this catalogue.
 It is equally important to assess if the photo-$z$ estimates are also statistically unbiased, especially if they have to be used to calibrate the mean redshift of another sample very accurately.

-Figure~\ref{fig:deltaz_zcuts} visually shows the $\Delta_z$ distribution for the range $-0.1<\Delta_z<0.1$, highlighting that the $\Delta_z$ values from this new catalog are not only tighter, but also clearly less biased than \cosmos, specially for higher redshifts.
 Figure~\ref{fig:meanmedian_iband} presents the mean, median and $\sigma_{68}$ of the $\Delta_z$ distribution as a function of Subaru $\iab$ magnitude.
 Figure~\ref{fig:meanmedian_zspec} presents the same variables but as a function of the spectroscopic redshift.
 While the mean is sensitive to outliers, the median should be more robust to them, which is why the bootstrap errorbars are smaller in the middle panels in both figures.
 We find the median of the $\Delta_z$ distribution to be consistent within $|\mathrm{median}(\Delta_z)|\leq0.001$ (which is shown as a grey band) at all redshifts and magnitudes considered in this analysis (orange lines, middle panels), a threshold that we consider good enough to call these distributions statistically unbiased because it is much smaller than the central 68\% dispersion.
 In comparison, we find \cosmos~(blue lines) to be biased towards lower redshifts with respect to the spectroscopic sample, with a larger bias at higher redshift and fainter magnitudes.
 We find the mean from our work to also be unbiased at different magnitude bins (except for one bin), but we find a biased mean as a function of spectroscopic redshift.
 We find the catastrophic outlier fraction, objects with $|\Delta_z|>0.1$, to be mainly responsible for these biases in the mean, as shown by the dashed lines in the top panels of Figures~\ref{fig:meanmedian_iband} and \ref{fig:meanmedian_zspec}, which show the mean when removing these catastrophic outliers.
 Figure~\ref{fig:meanmedian_photoz} shows the mean, median and $\sigma_{68}$ as a function of photometric redshift.
 Similar to Figures~\ref{fig:meanmedian_iband} and \ref{fig:meanmedian_zspec} the median is unbiased, consistent with $|\mathrm{median}(\Delta_z)|\leq0.001$, as a function of photo-$z$.
 We find the mean to be more unbiased as a function of photo-$z$ than as a function spec-$z$, especially when removing the extreme outliers $|\Delta_z|>0.1$.